 On February 24, 2022, the situation in eastern Ukraine erupted into a full-fledged war after eight years of low-intensity fighting.
 Millions of Ukrainians left their homes for safety in a couple of weeks.

-Basic needs are severely affected
+Basic needs are severely affected.

-Despite initial expectations of a quick resolution, the conflict shifted.
-A year passed after six months.
 The Russian Federation attacked crucial energy infrastructure throughout the winter, resulting in outages in numerous towns.
 Numerous people were left without gas, water, or heating.
-Numerous residential buildings in urban areas were also attacked, resulting in civilian fatalities and injuries.

 More displaced individuals following the conflict

-The conflict is still an ongoing conflict but unexpected at this time.
+The conflict is still ongoing but unexpected at this time.
 Within Ukraine, there are more than 5 million displaced persons, and 5.7 million more are dispersed throughout Europe.
 The most significant mass emigration in Europe since World War Two is being experienced now.

-Neighboring nations are affected
+Neighboring nations are affected.

 More than just the boundaries of Ukraine have been affected by the war.
 Poland alone is home to about a million refugees, a significant quantity compared to Ukraine's neighbors.